wallstersson/ukth-appinn-containerapps-orderapi/solution7.md

 ![](images/easyauth-consent.png)

-Accept the consent and you will be redirected to the Dashboard App
+Accept the consent and you will be redirected to the _Dashboard App_

 ![](/images/easyauth-dashboardapp.png)

 You have now enabled Azure AD authentication for  _Dashboard App_ Container App.

 This concludes the series of challenge.
-You can Follow the instructions in [Clean up](cleanup.md) to remove Azure resources created in this hackaton.
+You can follow the instructions in [Clean up](cleanup.md) to remove Azure resources created in this hackaton.

 ## The challenges